Part One – Discoveries:

 The process above can be implemented with the many cautions offered by Alasdair MacIntyre, a Scottish philosopher whose book After Virtue (1981) brings insight to our modern problems.
 One observation remains especially useful now, “Questions of ends are questions of values, and when it comes to values, reason is silent; conflict between rival values cannot be settled.“

 In this sense of change, it seems far more reasonable to focus the world on its malfunctions.
 They can be found among the powerful, among rivals, even amidst our regular day-to-day lives.
-People all over the earth joyfully engage a problem when confronted with a self-interest grounded in something as complicated as community survival or as simple as improving physical comfort.
-The task before us is to broaden this personalization of our place in the world and broaden it with digital communication tools at our disposal.
+People worldwide joyfully engage a problem when confronted with a self-interest grounded in something as complicated as community survival or as simple as improving physical comfort.
+Before us, the task is to broaden this personalization of our place in the world and broaden it with digital communication tools at our disposal.

 Communication action is occurring now, every minute and hour of the day.
 Will these face to face experiences spin our lives into the shadows of our home-based comforts?
-Will they be used to more aggressively share stories of survival?
+Will they be used to share stories of survival more aggressively?
 Will they help build the knowledge with the action needed to define and solve common problems?

 Malfunctions are examined in detail in Part Two (here)